Polyanyanwu/graces-art-pp5/README.md

 ![Notifications](/docs/images/notifications.png)

 The user can delete any item from the Notifications after confirming Okay when the confirmation modal window opens following clicking the "Delete" button beside a notification item.

+### Operator User Functionalities

+Apart from the "My Account" menu available to all users of the application, the user that belongs to the Operator group has access to the "Admin/Ops" menu and under the menu the user can:

+1. Update Order Status
+2. Review Return Order
+3. Order Details List

+#### Update Order Status

+Selecting this menu option from the Admin/Ops menu will display a list of all existing orders.
+The list could be filtered by Order Number, Email, Status, Order Date, artwork/frame name and any one or more combinations of the criteria.

+To update an order status, the user clicks on "Select" button at the right edge of the row of the order listed.
+Further details of the order is show on the form at the left.
+The user will then select the status to change to from the dropdown Order Status

 ## **Testing**